avimallu/avimallu.dev/_posts/2023-06-22-overlap_joins.md

 ### The `foverlaps` function

-If this kind of overlapping join is common, shouldn't someone have developed a package for it.
+If this kind of overlapping join is common, shouldn't someone have developed a package for it?
 Turns out, `data.table` has, and with very specific constraints that make it the perfect solution to our problem (if you don't mind switching over to R, that is).

 The `foverlaps` function has these requirements: